patrickgramatowski/habluhablu_gem/README.md

 # HabluHablu

-HabluHablu is a library/CLI written in Ruby, which allows you to generate language file with translations of the most useful phrases.
+HabluHablu is a CLI written in Ruby, which allows you to generate language file with translations of the most useful phrases.

 ## Supported languages